 I don’t think there’s anything quite like waking up to a cup of coffee and a stack of warm, buttery pancakes drizzled with maple syrup.
-I am a total sucker for classic butter pancakes; it always beats out waffles or french toast because I truly love them that much.
-Like most pancake lovers, I like my pancakes moist and fluffy.
+While a French person would probably choose crepes over pancakes, that doesn’t mean pancakes don’t exist on French breakfast menus.
+In fact, I had some of the best, buttery pancakes in Paris.
+The pancakes were exactly the way classic butter pancakes should be, moist and fluffy.
 After all, isn’t that the combination for a perfect cake?

 - 2 c all-purpose flour

 - 5 tsp baking powder